Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 products:
   - azure
   - msal-java
-  - azure-active-directory
+  - microsoft-entra-id
   - entra
 urlFragment: msal-java-deploy-spring-boot
-description: "This sample demonstrates how to use Azure App Service to deploy to Azure Cloud a Java Spring Boot web application that utilizes the Azure AD Spring Boot Starter client library for Java to sign in users and call Graph."
+description: "This sample demonstrates how to use Azure App Service to deploy to Azure Cloud a Java Spring Boot web application that utilizes the Microsoft Entra ID Spring Boot Starter client library for Java to sign in users and call Graph."
 ---

 # Deploy your Java applications to Azure Cloud and use Azure App Service to manage your operations